48 Hours in Chicago: How to Spend a Weekend in the Windy City

 We didn’t get to a lot of bars on our 48 hours in Chicago (we’re getting oooold, man!) but we did stumble upon Moneygun (660 W Lake St) while we were waiting for our table at dinner one night.
 Intimate, with an extensive and well-priced cocktail list, it felt super secret and hidden.

-Other recommended bars I found during my online research include Three Dots and a Dash (435 N Clark St), The Broken Shaker (19 E Ohio St) and The Aviary (955 W Fulton Market).
+Other recommended bars I found during my online research include Three Dots and a Dash (435 N Clark St), The Broken Shaker (19 E Ohio St) and The Aviary (955 W Fulton Market – bookings a must to get a seat).

 Where to eat on a weekend in Chicago

 Even if you’ve only got 48 hours in Chicago, you can still squeeze plenty of food in!
+I actually can’t believe how much we managed to eat.
 Here are our favourite places to eat in Chicago.

 Deep dish pizza